 Policies, resolutions, motions, or other business of the Board of Directors.

+TA: 04-18-17

 8.0.
 Seniority

 8.1.
 Seniority means the length of an employee’s continuous service since his/her last date of hire with the Fire District.
 If two or more employees start on the same date, the order of seniority shall be determined by the entrance examination score prior to assignment or its equivalent.